AvengeMedia/dank-qml-common/README.md

 ## Making changes

 The submodule is a real worktree; edit it in place inside whichever app you are working on and the running app picks changes up live.
-Land the library PR first, then bump the pointer in the app (`make update-common` keeps the submodule and nix flake input in lockstep — CI fails if they drift).
+Land the library PR first, then bump the pointer in the app (`make update-common` keeps the submodule and nix flake input in lockstep; app CI re-syncs flake.lock automatically if they drift).
 If a change reads a new app-singleton property, add it to the root stubs and the contract above in the same PR; the gallery won't run without it.
 Other consumers upgrade whenever they bump the pointer — no lockstep.

 ## Notes